-Menhaden, which anglers lovingly refer to as "bunkers," play key roles as forage for iconic Chesapeake creatures like rockfish (striped bass) and ospreys, but their numbers in the Bay have sunk alarmingly low over the past twenty years.
+Menhaden, which anglers lovingly refer to as "bunkers," are important to the Bay's ecosystem as a rich and highly relied upon food source for iconic Chesapeake creatures like rockfish (striped bass), dolphins, and ospreys, but their numbers in the Bay have sunk alarmingly low over the past twenty-plus years.
 The downturn has damaged both the Bay ecosystem and the watermen who depend on the fish for bait.

 Restoring menhaden numbers will benefit both ecological and economic interests throughout the Bay region.
-A healthy stock in the future will lead to increased harvest opportunities for the commercial fisheries that depend on this vital species, including the crab fishery, which uses menhaden as bait in the hundreds of thousands of crab pots set every day up and down the Chesapeake; and the industrial "reduction" fishery based in Reedville, Virginia.
+A healthy stock in the future will lead to increased harvest opportunities for the commercial fisheries that depend on this vital species.
+These commercial fisheries include

-To rebuild the menhaden stock for both their ecological and economic roles, the Atlantic States Marine Fisheries Commission (ASMFC) in May of 2015 initiated development of Amendment 3 to the fishes' current management plan.
-Since then, ASMFC staff, scientists, and advisors have worked to produce a range of ecological models and management options.
-The commission published its Draft Amendment in September 2017. the Draft Amendment considers the use of ecosystem reference points (ERPs) to manage the resource and changes to the allocation method.
-In addition, it presents a suite of management options for quota transfers, quota rollovers, incidental catch, the episodic events set aside program, and the Chesapeake Bay reduction fishery cap.
+In May of 2015, to ensure the menhaden stock fulfills both its ecological and economic roles, the Atlantic States Marine Fisheries Commission (ASMFC) initiated development of Amendment 3 to the fisheries' existing management plan.
+New to this version of the management plan was the consideration of ecosystem (or ecological) reference points (ERPs) to manage the fishery, and changes to the way the catch is allocated between the states.
+In addition, it updated a suite of management regulations, including those for quota transfers, quota rollovers, and the Chesapeake Bay reduction fishery cap.

-CBF believes the following issues in Draft Amendment 3 are the most important to ensure a robust population of this important forage fish.
+CBF believes the following issues in Amendment 3 were the most important for ensuring a robust population of this important forage fish.

 Chesapeake Bay Reduction Fishery Cap

 The Chesapeake Bay is the largest nursey for menhaden on the Atlantic Coast.
 Thus, the Chesapeake Bay Reduction Fishery Cap remains an essential fisheries management tool for minimizing localized depletion.
-To help rebuild the population of menhaden in the Bay, Option B—reducing the cap for the Chesapeake, is the best option to further protect this important nursery area.
-As with the Atlantic Coastal Fishery, quota rollovers in the Chesapeake Bay should not be allowed.
+To help rebuild the population of menhaden in the Bay, Amendment 3 decreased the cap from 87,126 metric tons (mt) to 51,000 mt and prohibited cap rollovers.

 For more information or questions, contact Chris Moore, Senior Scientist, Chesapeake Bay Foundation, at 757-644-4109 or firstname.lastname@example.org.